 Finding a great job that comes with a significant salary boost is one of the top reasons to move to a new city.

-In its updated 2017 ranking of the best places to live in America, U.S. News & World Report gathered data on the 100 most populous US cities.
+In its recently released ranking of the best places to live in America, US News & World Report gathered data on the 100 most populous US cities.
 Among the factors it considered were affordable housing, a low cost of living, good schools, quality healthcare, and access to well-paying jobs.
-You can read U.S. News' full methodology here.
+You can read US News' full methodology here.

-Business Insider reranked these cities based on average annual salary to find the cities where residents earned more than $50,000 a year — on par with the national average.
-They don't all rank highly on U.S. News' overall list, given higher costs of living and other factors, so we've included each city's overall ranking for comparison's sake.
-For instance, Chicago ranks at No. 19 in terms of salary, but it came in only at No. 83 on the list of 100.
+Business Insider reranked these cities based on median annual salary to find the 20 where residents earn the most.
+They don't all rank highly on US News' overall list, given higher costs of living and other factors, so we've included each city's overall ranking for comparison's sake.
+For instance, Chicago ranks at No. 20 in terms of salary, but it only came in at No. 90 on the list of 100.

-Of the 100 best places to live in the US, here are 22 where you can land the highest-paying jobs:
+Of the 100 best places to live in America, here are the 20 where you can land the highest-paying jobs:

 Just 55 miles north of San Francisco sits Santa Rosa, one of Sonoma County's premier wine-country towns.
 According to US News' local expert, Santa Rosa is an originator of the farm-to-table movement and "a haven for bicyclists, who train on its rural western roads and visit en masse for two major cycling events: the Amgen Tour of California and the Levi's GranFondo."